olenapolko/video-lab-project/README.md

 This project is a web page designed to showcase videos through a slider.
 You can browse through various videos using the "Back" and "Forward" arrows or by clicking on the slider elements.

 ## Getting Started
-To use this project, all you need is a web browser.
-Simply open the index.html file in your browser to get started.
+Please replace the placeholder in the constants.js file with your Vimeo access token: export const VIMEO_ACCESS_TOKEN = 'YOUR_ACCESS_TOKEN_HERE'; Then open the index.html file in your browser to get started.

 ## Features
 - Videos are displayed through a slider